 Are the planned and actual figures provide enough information to decide the cost and schedule performance?
 Actually, making simple planned and actual value calculations do not give proper answers to these questions.
 Budgeted cost of worked performed” or BCWP is needed to recognize how well the project is performing relative to its original plans.

 Simply put, Earned value management is a project control system based on planning, cost control, and performance measurement practices.

 Basically, this technique uses three key metrics: planned value, actual cost, and the Earned Value (EV).
-Below figure illustrates the key metrics of Earned Value.
+The below figure illustrates the key metrics of Earned Value.

 “Planned Value (PV) ” is known as the cost for the work scheduled (BCWS), “Actual Cost (AC)” is the actual cost of the accomplished work.
 “Earned Value (EV)” is the percent of the total budget completed at a specific point in a given time.

 Earned Value = % of completed work X Budget at Completion.

 For better understanding, let’s analyze the sample below.